Shan). Wu Tai Shan can be reached by train from the South through TaiYuan, or from the North through Datong, both in Shanxi Province.

 Shanxi terrain impossible for the heavily armed and modern

 equipped Japanese soldiers.
-The japanese offensive was eventually
+The Japanese offensive was eventually

 held roughly along the line of the Yellow River ("Bend") and the

-invasion never reached it's next target the City of Xi'An (in Shaanxi.
+invasion never reached its next target the City of Xi'An (in Shaanxi.

 Click to go to Map Gobi Desert !

-Province) another famous and vital crossroads within the chinese heartland.
+Province) another famous and vital crossroads within the Chinese heartland.
 Japanese Forces were concentrated along railroads in an attempt to protect supply lines and Datong was an important garrison city, essential for the occupation of all of China.
 The country-side of Shanxi, rugged and mountainous and excellent terrain for population supported guerilla actions, was mainly communist

 leadership started planning for a strategy for all of China.
 It would still be a long struggle to realize their ideal of a New China.